Jeans modeling of axisymmetric galaxies with multiple stellar populations: Four illustrative multi-component models

 \subsection{The JJE models}

-Before the description of a representative JJE model (Section \ref{sec:results_JHD}), we illustrate some general properties of JJE models, in particular in comparison with JJe models, and three experiments to test the code (Section \ref{sec:tests_JJE}).
-Indeed, JJE models are a natural generalisation of JJe models presented in \citetalias{cmpz21}: as these latter describe quite well real elliptical galaxies, and several of their dynamical properties can be expressed in analytical form, they also represent an obvious test for the proper working of JASMINE2.
+JJE models are a natural generalisation of JJe models presented in \citetalias{cmpz21}: as these latter describe quite well real elliptical galaxies, and several of their dynamical properties can be expressed in analytical form, they also represent an obvious test for JASMINE2.

 To better appreciate the properties of JJE models, we recall the main properties (and limitations) of JJe models.
 These are constructed by assigning a {\it total} density $\rho_*$ following the axisymmetric ellipsoidal generalisation of the Jaffe model, and another axisymmetric ellipsoidal Jaffe distribution $\rhof$, with different flattening, scale-length and total mass; in \citetalias{cmpz21} the density distribution $\rho_* - \rhof$ ($=\rhos$ in the current notation), is interpreted as a DM halo; finally, a central BH is added to the system.
 The analytical conditions on $\rhof$ to guarantee the positivity of $\rhos$ are given, and then the Jeans equations for $\rhof$ are solved in analytical closed form, by using homoeoidal expansion, truncated at the linear order in the flattenings of $\rho_*$ and $\rhof$.
 Albeit several properties of JJe models can be expressed in analytical form \citep[making these models quite useful in numerical simulations of gas flows in galaxies, see e.g.][]{gan_ciot19, gan_choi19}, a few important shortcomings still affect them: i) the Jeans equations for $\rhof$ are integrated in the homoeoidal expansion limit, retaining only linear terms in the flattenings, and they have not been studied for the difference component $\rhos$; ii) projected kinematical fields of $\rhof$ can be obtained in analytical form only as asymptotic formulae at the center and at large radii.
 JASMINE2 is then the obvious tool to address the two points above.